isaacnorwich/isaacnorwich.com/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Ph.D. candidate in the Department of Economics at the University of Chicago.
+I am a fifth-year Ph.D. candidate in the Department of Economics at the University of Chicago.

 My research interests are broadly in labor and public economics.